najirod02/brake-actuator/README.md

 ### Frequencies range
 After some tests, I've found a possible range of frequencies where the actuator works correctly:\
 `MIN 200 Hz -> 4999 ARR and 2500 CCR1`\
-`MAX 600 Hz -> 1665 ARR and  833 CCR1`
+`MAX 1000 Hz -> 999 ARR and  500 CCR1`

+The actuator should be able to move at the speed of 30mm/s which is ~ 3KHz.
+It wasn't possible to reach such speed possible due to the driber itself or for the power supply given (1A for security reasons).

 ### Current implementation
-The actuator performs a simple back-and-forth movement:
+The actuator performs a simple back-and-forth movement, alternating between two frequencies:
 - It starts from an initial position $h$, extends to $h + l$ (determined by the number of steps), and returns to $h$.

 - The movement is handled through a pwm set at 500Hz.